ArBITRAL/AErlang/README.md

 ### Registering process's attribute environment
 Start AErlang in your application by calling function start/1 from aerlang module:

-    aerl:start(broadcast).
+    aerl:start().

+This will start mnesia first and then aerlang

-Erlang processes should define an attribute environment in the form of either a list of 2-tuples or a map, for example:
+AErlang processes are normal Erlang one but they need an attribute environment in the form of either a proper list or a map, for example:

     Env = [{'Color', red},{'Role', explorer},{'Battery', 30}].